tidymodels/embed/tests/testthat/_snaps/discretize_xgb.md

       Training data contained 1000 data points and no incomplete rows.

       -- Operations
-      * Discretizing variables using xgboost: x, z | Trained
+      * Discretizing variables using xgboost: x and z | Trained